Minimum admission requirements for mature students

-Even if you do not meet the normal academic admission requirements, you may still be eligible to study at Concordia through the Mature Entry Program (MEP) based on age, experience and potential.
+If you are over 21 years old and do not meet our normal academic admission requirements, you should consider applying to study at Concordia through the Mature Entry Program (MEP).
+We consider your eligibility based on your age, experience and potential.
 The MEP requires the successful completion of a minimum of 18 additional credits.
-Mature entrants must meet the following conditions.

-- Be 21 years old by August 1, December 1 or April 1 for entry in September, January or May respectively
+- Be 21 years old by August 1 or December 1 for entry in September or January respectively;

-- Not meet the normal academic requirements for admission, but demonstrate the ability to undertake undergraduate courses
+- Lack the normal academic requirements for admission, but demonstrate the ability to successfully undertake undergraduate courses;

 - Have not been engaged in full-time study for at least 24 months since the age of 18.
-Applicants who have been out of school for 12 months may be admitted provided the academic record for the previous 24 months is favourable
+Applicants who have been out of school for 12 months may be admitted provided their academic record for the previous 24 months is favourable;

 - Acceptable proof of age